SimonMFuchs/KONF_M20_Borovsak_Bregovic_Fuchs/src/site/markdown/README.md

 Testing:
 100% coverage.
-Most methods are tested with parameterrized tests.
+Most methods are tested with parameterized tests.